hawkerboy7/de-builder/README.md

 ## Getting Started
-Create a project folder `mkdir example-project`.
+- Create a project folder `mkdir example-project`.
-Then `cd example-project/`.
+- Then `cd example-project/`.
-There `npm install --save-dev de-builder`.
+- There `npm install --save-dev de-builder`.
-Once `de-builder` has been installed a `build.js` file will have been created.
+- Once `de-builder` has been installed a `build.js` file will have been created.
-Now run `node build.js --start`.
+- Now run `node build.js --start`.
-This will setup your project based on the [config](https://github.com/hawkerboy7/de-builder#config) in the `build.js` file.
+- This will setup your project based on the [config](https://github.com/hawkerboy7/de-builder#config) in the `build.js` file.
-Now run `node build.js` and you LDE will run and you can start working on your project.
+- Now run `node build.js` and your LDE will run and you can start working on your project.

 ## Support